urbitudelft/website/urbi/content/_index.md

       title: About us (catchier title)
       subtitle: ''
       text: |
         <p style="text-align:center;">Brief description of the URBI research group, its mission, and what it does.
-This section should be engaging and informative, providing a clear overview of the group's focus and activities.</p>
+This section should be engaging and informative, providing a clear overview of the group's focus and activities.
+         {{% cta cta_link="./people/" cta_text="Meet the team →" %}}</p>
     design:
       columns: '1'

-  - block: collection
-    content:
-      title: Research Themes
-      subtitle:  Explore our key research themes (think of a better description)
-      text:
-      count: 5
-      filters:
-        author: ''
-        category: ''
-        exclude_featured: false
-        publication_type: ''
-        tag: ''
-      offset: 0
-      order: desc
-      page_type: post
-    design:
-      view: card
-      columns: '2'

   - block: slider
     content:
       slides:
-      - title: Research themes (option b)
+      - title: Research themes
         content: Take a look at what we're working on...
         align: center
         background: